AnonZebra/disembedding-task-psychopy/README.md

 All trial order specifications put all the 'popout' trials at the end of the experiment.
 All orders also ensure one each of 'repeat'(R)/'heap'(H)/'once'(O) trials occurs before any of the types may be presented.
 Lastly, all orders ensure that trials of the same type (except 'popout') never occur 'back-to-back'.
 E.g. 'R-H-O-H-O-R' is a valid order, but orders like 'R-H-O-O-H-R' or 'R-H-R-O-H-O' are avoided.

 ## Stimuli
 Trial stimuli images are found in 'stimuli/trial'.
-Specifications regarding where targets are located (regions of interested, ROI's) are found in 'stimuli/stimuli_roi_coordinates.csv'.
+Specifications regarding where targets are located (regions of interest, ROI's) are found in 'stimuli/stimuli_roi_coordinates.csv'.

+Stimuli images were created by Janina Neufeld and are located in the 'stimuli' directory.
+For two of the 'trial context' images ('once1_context.jpg' and 'once2_context.jpg'), background images from [depositphotos.com](depositphotos.com) were used.
+For this reason, these two context images have been replaced with black backgrounds in this shareable version of the experiment.
+To get the necessary images:
+1. Go to depositphotos.com and purchase the two background images that were originally used:
+    - https://depositphotos.com/284133674/stock-illustration-wooden-sign-cartoon.html (stock illustration wooden sign cartoon)
+    - https://depositphotos.com/326598326/stock-illustration-tent-and-camping-vector-design.html (stock illustration tent and camping vector design)
+2. Send an e-mail to janina.neufeld-at-ki.se or elisabeth.nilsson.jobs-at-ki.se to request the context images.

 ## Translating the experiment
 Both written and recorded instructions are in Swedish.
 If you wish to translate the experiment: